helongguo/MCdustmaps_chen2021/README.md

 The final catalogue containing the best-fit values of E(B-V) from our SED fitting of about 4 million stars can be accessed at: http://paperdata.china-vo.org/diskec/mcdust/starebv.fits

 # How to use the maps
-To use our maps， we have provided a pyton procedure 'chen2021.py'.
+To use our maps，we have provided a pyton procedure 'chen2021.py'.
 The procedure relies on the dustmaps package (https://github.com/gregreen/dustmaps).

 The following steps show how to install our procedure:
 1. Install the dustmaps package (pip install dustmaps).